NBA All-Star Game Lineup 2017: Rosters, starters and reserves

 Here's who playing in the 2017 NBA All-Star Game

-The 66th NBA All-Star Game will take place Sunday, Feb.
-19 at Smoothie King Arena in New Orleans.
-The Western Conference team has won the past two editions and Thunder star Russell Westbrook has taken home MVP honors in both of those exhibitions.
+The Smoothie King Arena in New Orleans will be the home of the 66th NBA All-Star Game, which will take place Sunday, Feb.
+19. The Western Conference team has won the past two editions and Thunder star Russell Westbrook has taken home MVP honors in both of those exhibitions.

 Here are the full All-Star rosters for both the Eastern and Western Conferences: